Last updated on February 6, 2026

 This is a great late-game threat generator that can still act as a black source.
 It’s begging to be played on turn 1.

+#18.
 Tainted Field

 Tainted Field is a very situational dual land.
-In the right deck (read: deck with a lot of Swamps or swamp-cards), it can excel.
+In the right deck (read: deck with a lot of swamps or swamp-cards), it can excel.
 It enters untapped, provides both colors of mana, and importantly, can tap for one colorless as well.
 That makes it playable on turn 1 if you're looking to drop something colorless such as Sol Ring.

+#17.
 Temple of Silence

 It’s great in Standard when it’s legal, and it’s sub-optimal fixing in Commander, but not much else.

+#16.
 Fetid Heath

+#15.
 Shambling Vent

-Next is the Orzhov creature land, Shambling Vent.
+Next is the first Orzhov creature land, Shambling Vent.
 This is one of the weaker manlands overall but it’s still decent fixing with the ability to gain some life for you later in the game.

 The Vent’s activation cost is only , which is pretty cheap for a creature land.
 It’s one of the better duals overall, but we still have some much better ones to cover.

+#13.
 Isolated Chapel

 These are always strong in formats like Standard and Pioneer that don’t have access to fetches.

-But it still need fixing for turn 2 or 3.
+#12.
 Shattered Sanctum

-Like Isolated Chapel, Shattered Sanctum is a non-fetchable white and black dual land that has a simple clause to entering untapped: having two or more other lands in play.
+Like Isolated Chapel, Shattered Sanctum is a non-fetchable white and black dual land that has a simple clause for entering untapped: having two or more other lands in play.
 This makes it a great land after turn 2, and still somewhat decent on turn 1 if you don’t have a 1-drop.

+#11.
 Concealed Courtyard

 Concealed Courtyard is where these lands go up a tier.
 This dual land enters untapped as long as you control two or fewer other lands, meaning it’s untapped on turns 1 through 3.